 - Just because you can work anytime doesn’t mean you can earn money with Postmates anytime.
 There are slow times, too, depending on your location, so working for Postmates does not guarantee consistent income.
 This is why it makes sense to sign up with other companies such as DoorDash to stay consistently busy during your driving hours.

 - The app doesn’t tell you how much you’ll make for your trip until the delivery is completed.
 So, you have to do the math to make sure that a job is worth your time.
 Remember, you don’t get paid for the trip to the pickup location, so be smart when accepting jobs.

 - As with Doordash and other similar companies, you are not paid for the wear and tear of your car.

 However, since Postmates doesn’t withhold taxes from your earnings, you could use this to your advantage come tax time.
-As an independent contractor, you can deduct mileage, tolls, car repairs, depreciation, car insurance, parking fees, and more from your taxes.
+As an independent contractor, you can deduct mileage, tolls, car repairs, depreciation, car insurance, and more from your taxes.

 How to Maximize Your Earnings with Postmates

 I did more digging on how to maximize your earnings with Postmates, and here are some hacks I’ve learned from Postmates couriers: